Complete Guide to Internet Provider Fees

 Additional Ways to Save

-Whether you already have an internet provider or are looking to switch to a cheaper option, there are several additional ways to save on your service.
-Internet plans and pricing may seem fixed, but you can try these helpful tips to ensure you always get the speeds and services you pay for.
+Whether you already have an internet provider or are looking to switch to a cheaper option, there are several ways to save on your service.
+Internet plans and pricing may seem fixed, but you can try these helpful tips to lower your monthly internet bill.

 Negotiate

-It may seem like internet prices are firm, but many times, providers offer matched pricing or special discounts to customers that simply ask about it.
-A little bargaining could go a long way in saving you money, so consider negotiating when you feel your bill is too high.
-For example, if you find out your neighbor pays less than you for the same service, see competitors offer lower prices, or receive a discount code on a mail flyer, talk to an agent about matching those prices.
+Some providers offer matched pricing or special discounts to customers who simply ask about it.
+A little bargaining can save you some money, so consider negotiating when you feel your bill is too high.
+For example, if you find out your neighbor pays less than you for the same service, see competitors offer lower prices, or receive a discount code in a mailer, talk to an agent about matching those prices.
 If they decline, it may be time to look at other options.

 Potential Savings: $100-$200 per year